Celebrate the 4th SafelyRelease Date: 2023-05-17

-With the 4th of July holiday fast approaching, the Long Beach Fire and Police Departments would like to remind residents and visitors that all fireworks, including those marked “Safe and Sane,” are ILLEGAL in the City of Long Beach.
+The City of Long Beach wants everyone to enjoy the holiday.
+And, in order to keep the City’s residents and visitors safe, all personal fireworks, even those deemed “Safe and Sane,” are illegal in the City of Long Beach.

 There are several ways to report illegal firework activity in Long Beach: